m3kkis/discordbot-dan1k/README.md

 * `!slot-machine <amount>` play the slot machine! $50 minimum.
 * `!slut` medium amount of pay, also chances of being caught.
 * `!store` view whats in-store.
+* `!travel` travel to another location either by walking or other method of transport bought from store.
 * `!use <item_inventory_number_list>` Use an item from your inventory.
 * `!withdraw <amount|all>` withdraw cash from the bank.
 * `!work` lowest payout but the safest one, will never be caught